alexasterisk/WallyPackages/docs/classes/usage.md

 rectangle.generate().Name = "a cool part"
 ```

-Just like that now you're a professional at Classes! (just don't think about touching Java, don't do that to yourself.)
+Just like that now you're a professional at using classes! (just don't think about touching Java, don't do that to yourself.)

 -----